adobe/spectrum-web-components/projects/documentation/content/guides/getting-start-swc-react.md

 **4. How can I view the source of swc-react wrappers?**

 To view the source of swc-react wrappers, first set up your local development environment for the spectrum-web-components repo.
-Then, run yarn build:react.
+Then, run `yarn build:react`.
 Afterward, you can find all the wrapper components in the ./react folder.

 **5. Is the @lit-labs/react library stable enough for production use, considering it's still a lab project?**